Tackling common teaching challenges

 Given that we learn by doing, it is important that students are actively involved in doing exercises and figuring things out for themselves.
 In general, it is better to assign guided and supervised work in the early stages of a curriculum and to increase your expectations on student autonomy as they progress along the study plan.

 Effective group work is an important transversal skill for engineering students, and professional engineers.
-The videos and supplementary PDF resources below address common challenges and present useful strategies for working in student project groups.
-Please do use them yourself, and share them with your students.
+A series of Resources for student group work include videos and supplementary documents to address common challenges and present useful strategies for working in student project groups.
+Please use them and share them with your students.

 Please note that these materials are exclusively in French.